Brief data for post 3 -steel beam

 This is more detail regarding the relationship between Moment and working stress and how to derive the expression.

-The triangular stress was converted into two equal forces acting at (2/3 )of (d/2) from the neutral axis, creating a moment equal to the product of T*Yct or c*yct, where yct is the distance between the point of applications of C&T forces.
+The triangular stress was converted into two equal forces acting at (2/3 )of (d/2) from the neutral axis, creating a moment equal to the product of T*Yct or c*yct, where the distance yct is the distance between the point of applications of C&T forces.

 Considering the elastic section modulus x as the value of (I/y), we can derive the final expression.